 - 200g unsalted butter, cold

 - Preheat the oven to 230c.
 Powder oats in a blender.
 Add the flour, cornflour, sugar and salt and pulse to combine.
 Add the butter and mix on low speed until a dough forms.
-Cook's Illustrated recommends using a stand mixer with the paddle attachment and mixing for 5-10 minutes.
-I haven't tried this as I only had a high-powered blender available, but this worked perfectly and the dough came together in less than a minute.
+I used a high-powered blender and this worked perfectly - the dough came together in less than a minute.

 - Lightly flour a work surface and roll out just over 1cm thick.
 Cut out shapes with a biscuit cutter (I used one about 6cm wide).
 Transfer to a baking tray - it does not need to be either greased or non-stick.